mehediH-shakil/face-similarity-web-project/README.md

 - SQLite: The web project employs SQLite, a lightweight and easy-to-use relational database management system.
 SQLite is integrated with Django's Object-Relational Mapping (ORM) to store and retrieve data efficiently.

 - Machine Learning: The core functionality of the project revolves around machine learning.
-The `face_recognition` library is utilized for face verification, while a trained model.h5 file is used for face similarity checks.
+The `face_recognition` library is utilized for face verification, while a trained model file is used for face similarity checks.
 The model is trained on a dataset to identify facial features and compute similarity scores accurately.

 ## Functionality